myurica/myurica/README.md

 <a href="https://twitter.com/myuricadeloish"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/twitter.png?raw=true"></a>&nbsp;&nbsp;
 <a href="https://instagram.com/albertdeloish"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/instagram.jpg?raw=true"></a>&nbsp;&nbsp;
 </p>

+### Boy Scout Rule

+I love open source.
+I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
+I contribute to things as I come across issues that I think other people might struggle with.
+This may be things that are overlooked by someone who is deep into the library.
+I 💕 a good onboarding readme with good example.

+---

 <!--
 **myurica/myurica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.